This was another “Monkey” themed food we served at my daughter’s Monkey Party!

 - ¾ cup shortening (or butter)

 - Sift dry ingredients together

-- Once dry ingredients are sifted, cut in shortening
+- Once dry ingredients are sifted, cut in shortening (or butter).

 - Spoon drops onto cookie sheet and bake at 400 F for 8-10 minutes